adobe/aio-cli-plugin-cloudmanager/README.md

 ## `aio cloudmanager:set-environment-variables ENVIRONMENTID`

-sets variables set on an environment
+sets variables set on an environment.
+These are runtime variables available to components running inside the runtime environment.
+Use set-pipeline-variables to set build-time variables on a pipeline.

 ```
 USAGE